Login for Trustees and advisors

 The broader or longer-term effects of a project’s or organisation’s outputs, outcomes and activities

 In order to maximise the impact that your organisation can make it is essential that you have a plan in place for building its resilience and sustainability.
 This is particularly important for charitable organisations as they often face unpredictable external environments and need to be able to adapt to a changing social, political and economic backdrop, so that they can secure funding streams and continue delivering services to beneficiaries.
-These top ten tips by The Kings Fund provide some guidance to charity leaders about how they can build resilience and sustainability, and provide a useful starting point for supporting and developing successful leadership in the charity sector.

 A challenge for many charities is to recover the full cost of the services they deliver.
 Many draw a distinction between what they call core costs and project costs.
 However, by core, they’re often referring to the costs of delivering a core service, rather than the overhead, or fixed running costs, of their charity.
 So, if they’re applying for a project grant, they apply only for the direct costs involved in delivering it and don’t request full cost recovery (this includes an allowance for the overheads of running the organisation), so they won’t receive a contribution to their ongoing running costs.